acornapps/cube-manual-en/cocktail-c124-ce58-mac-c5d0-c11c-virtualbox-d65c-c6a9.md

 [https://store.docker.com/editions/community/docker-ce-desktop-mac](https://store.docker.com/editions/community/docker-ce-desktop-mac)

-2\) Download and install Vagrant \(If building a local testing environment using VirtualBox\)
+2\) Download and install Vagrant \(Optional, For local test using virtualbox\)

 [https://www.vagrantup.com/downloads.html](https://www.vagrantup.com/downloads.html)

-3\) Download VirtualBox \(5.1.x version\) \(If building a local testing environment using VirtualBox\)
+3\) Download VirtualBox \(5.1.x version\) \(Optional, For local test using virtualbox\)

 [https://www.virtualbox.org/wiki/Download\_Old\_Builds\_5\_1](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1)

 4\) Create and add private & public SSH keys \(Required\)

-* SSH keys are used to access server instances created via Cube.
+* SSH keys are used to access server instances without password.

 * The SSH key paths are specified in the key path entry of the cube.yaml file.
-For more information, refer to the documentation for each installation environment.
+For more information, refer to the documentation for each installation section.
+You can easily create SSH key pair as below:

-* Refer to the below section for information on creating new keys.
-As with existing keys, the newly-generated keys must be specified in the cube.yaml file.

 ```
 # ssh-keygen -f /path/to/file -t rsa -N ''